Lizzie Dripping: Series production

 In 1972, the makers of the long-running children's television series Jackanory started to develop new story-telling format.
 Whereas Jackanory had been a simple 15-minute reading of a story, designed to encourage children themselves to read, the new Jackanory Playhouse would be a full-cast anthology series dramatizing traditional folk tales.
 The producers of Playhouse, however, quickly made an exception for noted British children's author, Helen Cresswell.
 She was commissioned to write a wholly original play, and delivered Lizzie Dripping and the Orphans.
 It is unclear whether this was originally meant to be a pilot, but following the success of the December 1972 broadcast, a full series of Lizzie Dripping was ordered by the BBC.

 Unlike other BBC properties by Cresswell, Lizzie Drippings status as a series based on previous novels is somewhat ambiguous.
 The characters and situations were original to the so-called pilot.
 The first series followed too closely on that pilot for Cresswell to have written and published books in the intervening time.
 However, the series broadcast in 1975 was mostly based upon three Lizzie Dripping novels that she had published in 1974.
 Thus, the property is a mixture of elements which first appeared on television and some that first appeared in print.

 The show's location work was filmed in Eakring, Nottinghamshire, which was, at the time, Cresswell's home.
 The episodes were directed by Paul Stone, who had been a director on Jackanory since 1969 and would later spend the 1980s producing some of Britain's top children's dramas, some of them written by Cresswell herself.
+One of the episodes featured the choristers from nearby Southwell Minster.